canthony2000/DigitalLibrary/readme.md

 -observer design pattern
 -Mongodb using mLabs mongo database in cloud
 -custom event handlers updates the table when changes are made -form serialization is used from add books form into the book object.
-Local storage and dynamic table generation will automatically compensate if a new data point is added.
-The only changes needed are adding a field to the add books form and adding a property to the books class.
+Mongodb updates, local storage, and dynamic table generation will automatically compensate if a new data point is added.
+The only changes needed are adding a field to the add books form and addition of the corresponding property to the books object constructor.
 -event properties are used to change the behavior of the search button to toggle between search results and default book listing on the books table.

 ## Tools used: